-It is very important that Vale Guardian is not tanked in a section that is glowing to avoid from spawning in this segment.
+It is very important that Vale Guardian is not tanked in a section that is glowing to avoid from spawning in this section.
 Trying to run into the green AoE of will be very hard when it spawns in a glowing section.

 As we explained earlier, there are two ways to tank Vale Guardian.
-If you are constantly moving him, make sure to move into the glowing segment slightly before it changes to the proceeding one.
+If you are constantly moving him, make sure to move into the glowing section slightly before it changes to the proceeding one.
 This will avoid the problems of spawning in a region with ticking damage.

 If you are tanking Vale Guardian on the wall, the rules are the same.
-If your party is experienced and you are out healing , you do not need to worry about this so much.
+If your party is experienced and you are out-healing , you do not need to worry about this so much.
 You should still avoid standing in a glowing region as it may cause you to go down when explodes.

 There is another additional mechanic that appears during phase two - .